Home » 7 Respiratory Conditions in Parrots (Breathing Problems)

 • Aggression as a result of pain.

-If you notice these warning signs, shine a torch into the nares of the parrot.
-Then, seek veterinary advice if you’re confronted by a foreign object that’s obstructing nasal breathing.
+If you notice these signs, shine a torch into the parrot’s nares.
+Then, seek veterinary advice if you encounter a foreign object obstructing nasal breathing.

 Causes

-Dust, cigarette smoke, perfumes and colognes, and air fresheners can cause rhinoliths.
-Maintain clean air for the parrot to protect its delicate respiratory tract.
+Dust, cigarette smoke, colognes, and air fresheners can cause rhinoliths.
+Keep the air clean to protect the parrot’s delicate respiratory tract.

 Ensure the parrot is fed a varied and balanced diet, as hypovitaminosis A can cause rhinoliths.
-Be mindful of epistaxis in parrots because dried blood in the nares can harden and form rhinoliths.
+Be mindful of epistaxis (nose bleeds) because dried blood in the nares can harden and form rhinoliths.

 Treatment

 Always get rhinoliths removed because the larger the stone becomes, the more invasive the surgery.
-A vet will be forced to permanently enlarge the size of the nostrils using a drill to remove a prominent rhinolith.
+To remove a prominent rhinolith, a vet must permanently enlarge the nostrils.